JJZhang97/STARS-Suggestion/README.md

-This project is still currently work-in-progress and is not yet ready to use.
-If you want to use, please read the last paragraph under "NOTE!!!"

 Introduction
 This is script is created for students studying in Singapore's Nanyang Technological University.
 There's this thing called the STARWARS where students have to fight to register for their courses.
 Every second matters.